What to Do When Your Car Insurance Company Leaves Your State

 See if you qualify for a lower rate in less than 2 minutes

 If your car insurance company has sent you a non-renewal notice — or you've heard that your insurer is leaving your state entirely — you're not alone.
-Across California, Florida, Louisiana, and beyond, dozens of carriers have withdrawn from state markets since 2024, leaving millions of drivers scrambling for coverage in increasingly competitive and expensive markets.
+Across California, Florida, Louisiana, Texas, and beyond, dozens of carriers have withdrawn from or reduced operations in state markets in recent years, leaving millions of drivers searching for coverage in increasingly competitive and expensive markets.

 The good news: you have more options and more rights than you might think.
-This guide walks you through exactly why insurers exit state markets, what your non-renewal notice means, how to find solid replacement coverage even in a tight market, and what safety nets exist if standard options fall through.
+This guide walks you through exactly why insurers exit state markets, what your non-renewal notice means, how to find solid replacement coverage even in a tight market, and what safety nets exist if standard options fall through — including 2026 updates to notice laws in Texas and Louisiana that give you even more time and transparency.

 Key Pinch Points